-Among these, the lipase method is the safest for the environment and offers a product with the best quality.
+Among these, lipase method is the safest for environment and offers a product with the best quality.

-Shimada, Maruyama, Sugihara, Moriyama, and Tominaga (1997) hydrolyzed tuna oil with microorganism lipases.
+Shimada et al. (1997) hydrolyzed tuna oil with microorganism lipases.
 Rhizopus delemar lipase acted moderately on the DHA ester, and the hydrolysis extent was only 25.7%.
 DHA could not be recovered efficiently in the FFA fraction by hydrolysis with Candida lipase, so the percentage of DHA in this fraction was 36.8%.
-The results showed that all Pseudomonas lipases acted strongly on the ester bond of DHA and that the hydrolysis extents were high from 59.3 to 71.9% DHA.
+The results showed that all Pseudomonas lipases acted strongly on the ester bond of DHA, and that the hydrolysis extents were high from 59.3 to 71.9% DHA.

 Oil hydrolysis with lipase is a complicated process.
 Triglycerides (oil) do not dissolve in the water phase, so the reaction has to take place at the interface of the water and lipid.
 Therefore, in order to increase the interfacial area of the oil-in-water emulsion, emulsifiers are added.
-Additionally, Murty, Bhat, and Muniswaran (2002) used immobilized enzyme instead of free enzyme combined with emulsion makes the reaction more efficient.
+Additionally, Murty et al., 2002 used immobilized enzyme instead of free enzyme combined with emulsion makes the reaction more efficient.

 Lipase could be immobilized on support in some ways: absorption, cross-linking, binding, entrapment.
-The research of Soares, Castro, De Moraes, and Zanin (1999) showed that Candida rugosa lipase was immobilized by covalent binding on controlled pore silica (CPS) with glutaraldehyde.
-Protein retention and immobilization efficiency were in turn 60% and 18%.
+The research of Soares et al., (1999) showed that Candida rugosa lipase was immobilized by covalent binding on controlled pore silica (CPS) with glutaraldehyde.
+Protein retention and immobilization efficiency was in turn 60% and 18%.

-Rakshit, Vasuhi, and Kosugi (2000) enriched PUFA from tuna oil by Pseudonomas fluorescens immobilized lipase with 3 different methods: hydrolysis, esterification of fish oil FFA with alcohols (ethanol, propanol, octanol, glycerol) and transesterification between ethanol and fish oil.
+Rakshit et al. (2000) enriched PUFA from by Pseudonomas fluorescens tuna oil immobilized lipase with 3 different methods: hydrolysis, esterification of fish oil FFA with alcohols (ethanol, propanol, octanol, glycerol) and transesterification between ethanol and fish oil.
 In the hydrolysis process, the time was changed from 2.25 to 48 hours.
 Generally, the weight percentage of DHA and EPA increased in FFA fraction and decreased in glyceride fraction throughout the hydrolysis process.
-After 48 hours, 80% of DHA was transferred to the FFA fraction.
+After 48 hours, 80% DHA was transferred to FFA fraction.

-In 2005, Linder, Fanni, and Pamentier hydrolyzed salmon oil with Aspergillus oryzea lipase.
+In 2005, Linder hydrolyzed salmon oil with Aspergillus oryzea lipase.
 Lipolysis of the oil was carried out with Novozym SP398 to obtain a mixture of free fatty acids and acylglycerols (24 hours, 45% hydrolysis).
 The mixture was filtered on a hydrophobic membrane to discriminate between high melting saturated fatty acids and low melting acylglycerols.
 The sum of polyunsaturated fatty acids increased from 41.6% in the crude oil to 46.5% in the permeate.